hyperledger/fabric-test/feature-upgrade/README.md

 # Optionally perform the following clean if you are unsure of your environment state.
 make clean

-# make the peer executable
+# Build the peer executable
 make peer
 ```